 - 1. Sign in to InfoRAP. - 2.
-Select RAP Lab Opportunity Management. - 3.
-Select the vertical ellipsis (:) to the right of the active or not active column for the research opportunity you wish to revise. - 4.
-In the ACTIONS box, select edit opportunity to open the form. - 5.
+Select RAP Lab Opportunity. - 3.
+Locate the research opportunity you wish to revise and select the vertical ellipsis (:) to the right of active or not active in the far-right column to open the ACTIONS box. - 4.
+Select edit opportunity to open the form. - 5.
 Edit the title, keywords, and the text of the research opportunity (as applicable). - 6.
 Select submit to forward your request to the Fellowships Office for processing.